-If you need to cancel your registration in any of our workshops, you may transfer your enrollment to a future workshop (within 1 year), send someone to take your place, or cancel without penalty at any time up to three days (72 hours) prior to your class.
-If you provide us with less than three days’ notice, or fail to attend, you will be responsible for the entire workshop fee.
+If you need to cancel your registration in any of our workshops, you may transfer your enrollment to a future workshop (within 1 year), send someone to take your place, or cancel without penalty at any time up to three business days prior to your class.
+If you provide us with less than three business days’ notice, or fail to attend, you will be responsible for the entire workshop fee.